 You see its callosities first, white clusters on its snout as unique as a fingerprint, standing out against the blackness of its skin.
 Then, the bulk of it materialises—a 35-tonne animal, almost the length of a semi-trailer, hanging directly above us.
-It arches its back and sinks down through the water, until its head is resting against the sand at
+It arches its back and sinks down through the water, until its head is resting against the sand at our knees.

 As it drifts towards me across the sea floor, I shuffle backwards so we don’t collide.
 It lifts its snout and turns to regard us with an eye buried in the side of its head.
 Its skin is peeled and scarred in places.
 I watch its pectoral fin lightly brush the sand, kicking up a minor storm, and notice the heart-shaped white patch on its side.

 It slips over our heads and disappears, only to return a few minutes later for another look.
 Our bubbles trickle up and across its belly as it swoops past.
 While I can’t suppress a touch of apprehension at being this close to such a big animal, I also feel at peace in its gigantic, gentle presence.